justusthane/Justus-Module/README.md

 Generates RDP connections and a spreadsheet for all Windows VMs in specific (or all) resource pools.
 Useful for making Windows Server updates easier.

 ### Get-IPInfo
-Returns info from ipinfo.io for given IP address (or your own IP address, with no arguments)
+Returns info for given IP address, including registration and ASN info.

-### Remove-Email
+### Remove-BarracudaEmail
 Takes a CSV of delivered emails from Barracuda and removes them from Exchange mailboxes.
 Works both on-prem and on O365, but has to be run separately in each premise.

 ### Find-ADUser